Vlissingen Navy Drydock: De Schelde's dry dock

 In September 1875 Koninklijke Maatschappij De Schelde NV (KMS) was founded by taking over the former navy shipyard in Vlissingen, including the dry dock.
 By that time the dry dock was getting too small for ocean going vessels.
 On 30 June 1876 a competing dry dock was opened in nearby Middelburg.
 It was named Prins Hendrik, and was 115 m long, and on average 21 m wide.

 There was still some activity at the dry dock, but it diminished.
 In May 1876 the steamer Stad Breda was cleaned.
 On 3 July 1878 the ship A.H. van Tienhoven Sr. entered the dry dock.
 At the time the dry dock faced competition from the dry dock in Middelburg.
-In 1886 it became somewhat busy than previously by cleaning some Belgian vessels.
+In 1886 it became somewhat busier than previously by cleaning some Belgian vessels.
 In 1889 only 15 ships used the dry dock.